 During 2013, the Company commenced the process of assigning the vessel management services for its four vessels operating in Brazil from a third-party provider to a wholly-owned subsidiary of the Company.
-This assignment could be interpreted by local authorities as a new importation of these vessels resulting in an assessment ranging from \$0.5 million to \$3.5 million, in the aggregate.
-The Company believes that these vessels would not require re-importation and, as of June 30, 2014, any potential re-importation duties have not been assessed or recorded in its financial statements.
+This assignment has been interpreted by local authorities as a new importation of these vessels which may result in an assessment of taxes and duties of approximately \$3.0 million, in the aggregate.
+The Company asserts that these vessels did not require re-importation and a court-ordered injunction is currently in place to preclude the local tax authorities from collecting any importation taxes and duties from the Company.
+Furthermore, on September 11, 2014, the Federal Supreme Court of Brazil issued a general ruling that international leasing contracts are not subject to these importation taxes and duties on the basis that the importation is temporary and a transfer of ownership does not occur.
+Thus, as of September 30, 2014, any potential re-importation duties have not been recorded in the Company's financial statements.

 In addition, the Company has a dispute with the third-party provider relating to past services in Brazil.
 The Company's claim is presently estimated to be in the range of \$0.5 million to \$5.5 million.
 The third-party provider has asserted claims against the Company, which are estimated to be in the range of \$0.5 million to \$4.0 million, net of amounts accrued.
 While the Company cannot estimate the amounts or timing of the resolution of these matters relating to operations in Brazil, the Company believes that the outcome will not have a material impact on its liquidity or financial position, but the ultimate resolution could have a material impact on its interim or annual results of operations.